Pappyhands/CSCI452-FA17-Public/README.md

 }

+when declaring variables use let or const rather than var.  var has full function scope which can lead to messy and confusing code.  let and const both have the more traditional block scope you see in language like Java and C/C++.

+never define anonymouse functions on one line.
+example:

+don't do this ->
+const myFunc = () => { do some stuff; };

+do this ->
+const myFunc = () => {
+    do some stuff;
+}

+defining getters and setters are an exception to this rule this is fine -> getStuff() { return this.stuff; }, setStuff(stuff) { this.stuff = stuff }

 PHP
 // write functional comments (ie listeners are here, etc.) to denote sections of related code. function verbNounName() {